lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

         name: '${devicename} Prevent Deep Sleep'
         entity_id: 'input_boolean.${devicename}_prevent_deep_sleep'

-These binary sensors provides for the ablity to use the three Lilygo buttons and send status back to Home Assistant.
+These binary sensors provide the ability to use the three Lilygo buttons and send status back to Home Assistant.
 The 4th physical button isn't usable, and the 5th one is a reset.
 The `${devicename}_prevent_deep_sleep` provides status to know if the device knows if it should sleep or not.

     external_components:
       - source: 'github://ashald/esphome@lilygo-t5-47'